adibkhan12/ecommerce-front/README.md

 This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## ⚠️ Hydration Errors and Browser Extensions

+Some browser extensions (such as ad blockers, password managers, dark mode tools, or Grammarly) or a corrupted service worker can modify the page before React/Next.js hydrates it.
+This may cause a reload loop or a message like:

+> Hydration failed because the server rendered HTML didn't match the client.

+If you or your users see this:
+- Try a hard refresh (Ctrl+Shift+R or Cmd+Shift+R)
+- Disable browser extensions one by one to find the culprit
+- Unregister any service workers (DevTools > Application > Service Workers > Unregister)
+- Try in incognito mode (where extensions are disabled)

+This is a known limitation of all React/Next.js SSR apps.
+Your data and site are safe; this is only a display issue caused by client-side modifications.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: